CatenaryCloudHQ/cdk-pipelines-example-org-formation/README.md

 1 directory, 7 files
 ```

+It includes templates both for the pipeline and AWS organization - very convenient!

-## Add SCP
+## Add SCP Policies

-This will add a simple SCP to the root of the org, the SCP will restrict access to specific regions.
+Now lets add a simple SCP to the root of the org.
+The SCP will restrict access to specific regions.

 Switch to branch `scp` and rebase `main` (`git rebase main`), it will bring all the changes from `main` branch, the one that should be in sync with Codecommit.
-We will use it in a moment to apply changes with SCP.
+We will use it in a moment to apply changes with SCP policies.

 Add SCP policy in the end of `organization.yml`